dockeryapril/loadmaster-gpt/README.md

 ## Environment Variables

-The `openai-chat` Supabase function requires the following environment variables:
+The project requires the following environment variables:

+- `SUPABASE_URL` – URL of your Supabase project.
+- `SUPABASE_ANON_KEY` – anonymous key for your Supabase project.
 - `OPENAI_API_KEY` – your OpenAI API key.
 - `ALLOWED_ORIGINS` – comma-separated list of allowed origins for CORS.
 Requests from origins outside this list will receive a `403` response.